What Does an LPN Do? A Closer Look at These Versatile Caregivers

 LPN duties do vary somewhat by state and employer, but you can expect to be providing hands-on patient care regardless of your location or employer.

 Here are a few of the most common places LPNs work and the basic duties they perform:

-- Nursing homes: According to the BLS, 38 percent of all LPNs work in a nursing care facility.2 In this setting, LPNs are responsible for the day-to-day care of patients.
+- Nursing homes: According to the BLS, 38 percent of all LPNs work in a nursing care facility.1 In this setting, LPNs are responsible for the day-to-day care of patients.
 This includes monitoring medication, assisting with personal hygiene, feeding patients and watching for changes in overall health.

 - Home health care: LPNs work in home health settings under the direction of a physician or RN.
 They provide bedside care to sick, injured or disabled patients.
 This care includes monitoring vital signs, giving injections and dressing wounds.

 - Hospitals: Some LPNs do work in hospitals assisting RNs.
-They perform basic medical procedures such as checking vital signs and passing medication, and may also supervise nursing assistants.
+They perform basic medical procedures such as checking vital signs, passing medication and may also supervise nursing assistants.

 - Physician offices: Depending on the type of clinic, LPN duties in outpatient doctor’s offices can include everything from wound care to giving immunizations.
 They work with all ages and report directly to a physician.

 - Military: For LPNs who want more excitement, joining the military provides the opportunity to gain experience in an extremely fast-paced setting.
 LPNs may enlist as medics and assist with emergency care on and off the battlefield.

 - Travel: Adventure-seeking LPNs who have more than a year of clinical experience have the option to become a travel nurse.
 This allows nurses to travel and work in different hospitals across the country for shorter periods of time.
 Travel LPN duties will be very similar to that of nurses in other settings.